• Skip to primary navigation

 Diamond’s days are numbered

 According to Geppi’s letter, they’re currently not paying rent on their properties.
 They’ve cut pay to members of the leadership team by 50%.
 These are huge warning signs.
-The people who are responsible for turning the ship around are making half what they normally make.
-Make a normal person take a massive pay cut and they’ll start looking for a new job.
-Stable companies with do not make employees take pay cuts.
+The people responsible for turning the ship around are making half as much as they usually do.
+Make a normal person take a massive pay cut, and they’ll start looking for a new job.
+Stable companies do not make employees take pay cuts.

 In conclusion

-The COVID-19 pandemic exposed Diamond Comic Distribution as being a cash-poor company.
-I think it’s safe to say COVID-19 did not cause its money woes, it exposed them.
+The COVID-19 pandemic exposed Diamond Comic Distribution as a cash-poor company.
+I think it’s safe to say COVID-19 did not cause its money woes; it exposed them.
 Diamond suffers from incompetent management.

 It’s in DC Comics’ best interest to cut ties with Diamond.
 It’s a shame other publishers don’t see that too.